In this section

 Most people have brainwave patterns that look similar to everyone else’s.
 Sometimes, the EEG test shows that a person has different brainwave patterns to other people.
 These are caused by unusual electrical activity in their brain.
 They can sometimes indicate that the person has epilepsy.

 Usually, you have a standard EEG test at an outpatient’s appointment at the hospital.
-The appointment normally lasts about one hour.
+The appointment normally lasts between one and one and a half hours.
 You can go home as soon as the test has been done.

 During the test, you sit or lie down.
-The person who does the test may be a nurse or a technician.
-They attach the electrodes to your head with a sticky gel.
-They may ask you to breathe deeply for some minutes and look at a flashing light.
-These activities can change the electrical activity in your brain.
+The person who does the test will attach the electrodes to your head with a sticky gel.
+They may ask you to breathe deeply for some minutes and also to look at a flashing light.
+These activities can change the electrical activity in your brain, and this will show on the computer.
 This can help the doctor to make a diagnosis.

-It is helpful to keep as still as possible during the test, because any movement can also change the electrical activity in your brain.
-This can affect the results.
+You will be asked to keep as still as possible during the test.
+Any movement can change the electrical activity in your brain, which can affect the results.

 Your doctor may ask you to have an EEG test while you are asleep.
 This could be because your seizures happen when you are asleep or when you are tired.
 Or, you may have had a standard EEG test when you were awake, but it did not show any unusual electrical activity.
 When you are asleep, your brainwave patterns change and may show more unusual electrical activity.

 A sleep EEG test is usually done in hospital, using a standard EEG machine.
 Before the test, you may be given some medicine to make you go to sleep.
 The test lasts for one to two hours and you usually go home once you have woken up.

 A sleep-deprived EEG test is done when you have had less sleep than usual.
 When you are tired, there is more chance that there will be unusual electrical activity in your brain.
 Your doctor may ask you to have this test if you have had a standard EEG test, but it didn’t show any unusual electrical activity.